Jarongo254/ACN/README.md

     return D
   ```

-  - BFS - for calculating length of shortest paths between a source node and every other node
+  - BFS - on non-weighted graphs for calculating length of shortest paths between a source node and every other node
   - works with two arrays:
     * dist[] for storing the length of the shortest path from source -initialized to infinity for all entries but the source = 0
     * paths[] for storing number of shortest paths from the source - initialized to 0 for all entries but the source = 1